Skip to main content

 The takeaway:

 Read the articles, track deals, and listen to how people talk about the business.
-Over time, you’ll naturally start picking up the terminology and concepts.
+Over time, you’ll pick up the terminology and concepts.

-Focus on building your own knowledge and your own relationships, don’t get distracted by what your peers are doing, and ask your questions.
-The people who grow fastest are usually the ones who are willing to admit they don’t know everything.
+Focus on building your own knowledge and relationships, don’t get distracted by what your peers are doing, and ask questions.
+The people who grow fastest are the ones willing to admit they don’t know everything.

 Associate | Menlo Equities